viamrobotics/docs/docs/tutorials/configure/pet-photographer.md

 - A colored object, such as a blue collar for enhanced accuracy _(optional)_

 {{< alert title="Tip" color="tip" >}}
-In this tutorial, the camera is configured to identify and filter images with the color blue, as it is less common in many environments, including mine.
+In this tutorial, the camera is configured to identify and filter images with the color blue, as it is less common in many environments.
 If your pet already has a distinct color that is different from their environment, you can also configure your camera to use that color to identify pictures of your pet.
 {{< /alert >}}